bobbingwide/sbcoa/README.md

 2. Account page

 ## Upgrade Notice
+# 0.0.1
+Fixes issue #2.
+Needed to prevent errors when the bw_trace2() function does not exist.

 # 0.0.0
 Install and activate to replace the original logic in the theme's functions.php file

 ## Changelog
+# 0.0.1
+* Fixed: Reworked main plugin file ensure bw_trace2() exists in the global namespace.

 # 0.0.0
 * Added: WP-CRM to UM logic copied and cobbled from the site's theme file functions.php
 * Tested: With PHP 7.3